 Then there were two.
 During their October 13 webcast, Apple doubled the size of its smart speaker line with the HomePod Mini, a 3.3-in. tall device that will sell for $99—a price that undercuts the original HomePod by $200.
-Sporting a compact spherical shape, it has a flat top with an embedded colorized touch surface for control gestures, similar to that of HomePod.
+Sporting a compact, apple-sized spherical shape, it has a flat top with an embedded colorized touch surface for control gestures, similar to that of HomePod.
 And, of course, like its bigger sibling, HomePod Mini is powered by the Siri digital assistant, offers Apple HomeKit device support, and is available clothed in white or space grey fabric.

 Apple Delays, Amazon and Google Advance

 Apple launched the original HomePod on February 9, 2018—nearly three years ago—at a suggested retail of $349.
 Since then, connected home ecosystem competitors Amazon and Google have expanded their offerings with bigger and smaller speakers and smart displays.
 As a partial response, Apple dropped the original HomePod to $299, but that price point remains well above comparable Amazon and Google smart speakers.
 So, with HomePod Mini priced below $100, Apple intends to get a firmer foot in the game.

 Amazon is also keeping things interesting here by launching the fourth-generation Echo smart speaker on October 22, the smart speaker that started the Alexa generation.
 It is similarly spherical in shape like the HomePod Mini, and will sell for $99.99.
 And, the smaller Echo Dot gets a redesign at the same time, taking on the same spherical shape and coming in at $49.99.